-This position will remain open until filled.
-The first review of applications will begin on Monday, July 9, 2018.
+This recruitment will remain open until filled.
+The first review of applications will begin on Friday, February 8, 2019.

 In compliance with the Americans with Disabilities Act (ADA), SANDAG will accommodate persons who require assistance in order to apply for a position at SANDAG.
 Applicants requiring an accommodation due to a disability during any stage of the recruitment and selection process, including requesting this document and related application materials in an alternative format, should make their needs known by contacting Human Resources at (619) 699-1900, (619) 699-1904 (TTY), fax (619) 699-6905, or firstname.lastname@example.org.

-To help us further evaluate the skills and experience of individuals interested in this position, candidates are asked to respond to the Supplemental Question below.
-The information can be up to 500 words and should be submitted with the Employment Application.
+To help us further evaluate the skills and experience of individuals interested in this position, candidates are asked to respond to the Supplemental Questions below.
+The information can be up to 500 words per question and should be submitted with the Employment Application.
 This is considered a required component of the application; applications received without a response will be screened out of the selection process.

 Candidate Selection and Notification